 This is the home of Nomadness, the technomadic substrate of Nomadic Research Labs.
-Previous projects are scattered around the Microship site, but this one is focused on the boat and her embedded geekery… as well as voyaging adventures.
-Current news is in the blog.
+Articles about all are at the Microship site, but this one is focused mostly on the boat (which is about to go to her new skipper).

 The space imagery on this page is no accident.
-Nomadness is already a capable voyaging sailboat (brief walkthrough here), but the real intent of this project is much more in the realm of starships.
+Nomadness is already a capable voyaging sailboat, but the real intent of this project is much more in the realm of starships… even if earth-bound.

 Full-time life aboard a vessel of this scale involves a huge learning curve and nonstop focus… with interacting systems from bow to stern that handle power, fresh water, sewage, navigation, communications, propulsion, refrigeration, life support, heating, safety, entertainment, information, and more.
 Historically, all these have been inscrutable clusters of machinery, non-interoperable, with boxes of spare parts and binders of manuals.
 Toss a geek like me into the mix, and there’s another layer of blinkenlights, Arduinos, servers, radios, lab equipment, audio, and perhaps even a few gratuitous bits of gizmology.

-Obviously, this all translates into a huge mess if we’re not careful… and indeed, every few months I hear from another sailor who is exasperated by the whole idea, urging me to simplify and go now, reminding me that everything on a boat eventually fails.
+All this nautical geekery translates into a huge mess if we’re not careful… and every few months I hear from another sailor who is exasperated by the whole idea, urging me to simplify and go now, reminding me that everything on a boat eventually fails.
 And they are right: life is short, complexity is insidious, water corrodes, and salt water corrodes absolutely.
 But rather than take this as a warning, I see it as seductive.
 And here’s why:

-All that is under the hood, of course; what’s more immediately sexy is the physical environment of our postulated water-borne starship.
-Once we accept that this is an exercise in gonzo engineering as much as physical comfort, it becomes possible to make a few changes from the traditional small voyaging craft with its saloon and dinette… why not incorporate a few additional consoles besides the basic navigation and power-management control surfaces in the pilothouse?
-How about adding an audio production studio, ham shack, electronics lab with hot-air rework tools, Internet alcove, computer workstation, a 3D printer, and a little space for machining and other jobs?
+All that is under the hood, of course; what’s more immediately sexy is the physical environment of our water-borne starship.
+Once we accept that this is an exercise in gonzo engineering as much as comfort, it becomes possible to make a few changes from the traditional small voyaging craft with saloon and dinette… why not incorporate a few consoles besides the basic control surfaces in the pilothouse?
+How about an audio production studio, ham shack, electronics lab, Internet alcove, computer workstation, a 3D printer, and space for machining and other jobs?

-Home base is Friday Harbor in the heart of the San Juan Islands, with the slip about 3 boat lengths away from open water… and shop space in town for my mobile lab, machine tools, R&D facilities, inventory, and the dormant Microship.
-I host an automated marine radio check system on VHF channel 28, as well as an AIS forwarding station that feeds local vessel transponder data to various servers around the world.
+Home base at the moment is Friday Harbor in the San Juan Islands, with the slip about 3 boat lengths away from open water… and I have a lab near town for offices, machine tools, R&D facilities, and inventory.
+I host an automated marine radio check system on VHF channel 28 (currently down while it seeks a new host site).
+My most recent project was the Shacktopus Power Cart shown here.